graninas/The-Amoeba-World/README.md

 The-Amoeba-World
 ================

-The Amoeba World game for Ludum Dare #27
+The Amoeba World is strategy game initially started in Ludum Dare #27